symfonyaml/orm/docs/en/reference/architecture.rst

 -  ORM (depends on DBAL+Persistence+Collections)

 This manual mainly covers the ORM package, sometimes touching parts of the underlying DBAL and Persistence packages.
-The Doctrine code base is split in to these packages for a few reasons and they are to...
+The Doctrine codebase is split into these packages for a few reasons:

--  ...make things more maintainable and decoupled
+-  to make things more maintainable and decoupled
--  ...allow you to use the code in Doctrine Persistence and Collections without the ORM or DBAL
+-  to allow you to use the code in Doctrine Persistence and Collections without the ORM or DBAL
--  ...allow you to use the DBAL without the ORM
+-  to allow you to use the DBAL without the ORM

 Collection, Event Manager and Persistence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~